iteapoy/SSIM-Loss/README.md

 ## English
 reference：https://www.jianshu.com/p/43d548ad6b5d

-calculate ssim loss of RGB image in each channel, and then calculate the mean SSIM loss in three channels.
+SSIM loss of RGB image is first calculated in each channel,respectively.
+Then the loss is averaged in three channels.

 tf.image.psnr() and tf.image.ssim() are used for validation.
-If the version of tensorflow is below 1.8.0, you can delete the related sentence.
+If your tensorflow vision is below 1.8.0, you can delete the related sentence.